intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

   implementations then have strong incentive to tolerate any existing non-compliance in order to be successfully deployed.
 This ensures that most deployments are tolerant of the same non-compliant behavior.
+  Unfortunately, following the robustness principal results in this protocol evolution behavior but is required in implementations that expect rare updates to the protocol implementation deployments, such as routers in the core internet infrastructure that can have uptimes on the order of 5-10 years.
+New implementations have no alternative in these scenarios but to accommodate the implementation choices and bugs found in existing deployments.

 This happens because interoperability requirements for protocol implementations are set by other deployments.
 Specifications and - where they exist - test